38 Idioms About Missing Someone

 Other ways to say: Don’t know what to do, feel alone

-15. Feel like a third wheel
+15. Feel Like a Third Wheel

-Example Sentence:
+Example Sentences:

 • Without my friend, I feel like a third wheel at lunch.